 Niegel holds a Bachelor of Business from Curtin University and has demonstrated leadership, communication, advocacy, strategic thinking and problem solving skills.

-The campuses that now form South Metropolitan TAFE have been involved in numerous name changes and merges with other colleges under the direction of the WA State Government for nearly 120 years.
+The campuses that now form South Metropolitan TAFE have been involved in numerous name changes and merges with other colleges under the direction of the WA State Government for 120 years.

 In Perth’s East however, Midland College of TAFE was first known as Midland Junction Technical School and established in 1904.
 An advertisement in The Swan Express dated 15 February 1929 promoted “Sound tuition is given in commercial, domestic, trade and art subjects” and encouraged parents to enrol students aiming towards apprenticeships in “mechanical drawing, mechanics and mathematics classes.”